-7 Things You Probably Do Every Weekend That You Never Knew Counted As Exercise
+Does Dancing Count As Working Out?
+7 Things You Do Every Weekend That Totally Count As Exercise

 First of all, remember that exercise just means your body is moving.
 This can mean all sorts of different things.
 The Department of Health and Human Services gives some suggestive guidelines for a baseline of weekly exercise.
 Think about 150 minutes of moderate aerobic activity (like long walks or pilates), or 75 minutes of more intensive aerobic activity (like going for a run or playing tennis.)
 Others recommend a more steady stream of 30 minutes of exercise a day.

 I say, consider whatever works best for you, and try to make a habit out of it.
 And remember, with your undoubtedly full and busy life, you might be getting more daily movement in there than you think.

 Ah, the day filled with non-stop errands.
 You look at your to-do list and see, first, you have to go to the hardware store, then the laundromat, then the pharmacy, and oh yeah, you need to return those books to the library, and maybe it's a good day to bring that old winter coat to the tailor now that summer's over.

 In and out, up and down, and before you know it, you've moved consistently throughout the whole day, just by spending your time doing errands.
 The benefits of walking are the least of it, amirite?
 Because you also just managed to make one of the few days off you have productive AF.

 So put your feet up and relax when you get back from that long haul at the grocery store.
 You deserve it.

 Maybe it's the last thing you want to do on your day off, but think about it.
 Moving somebody's dresser up the stairs is not only a way to strengthen those muscles, it also gets the heart rate up.